-Many pension plans allow employees to contribute a flat amount or a percent of the employee's pay cheque.
+Many pension plans allow employees to contribute a flat amount or a percent of the employee's paycheck.
 You may need to create two payroll calculations and assign the appropriate calculation to each employee based on how he or she wants to contribute.

-To create a pension plan deduction, set up the payroll calculation with tax type 19-Employee RPP Contributions and calculation type 1-Deduct from Employee.
-Because each employee can choose the flat amount or percent of his or her pay cheque to contribute, enter the employee's amount or rate in the Calculations tab of each employee record.
+To create a pension plan deduction, set up the payroll calculation with tax type 19-Elective Deferral and calculation type 1-Deduct from Employee.
+Because each employee can choose the flat amount or percent of his or her paycheck to contribute, enter the employee's amount or rate in the Calculations tab of each employee record.